brainly/style-guide/newsletter/2022-April-vX.md

 There were a lot of improvements made to the Dialog component since its release.

-### Added test id props for Dialog and DialogCloseButton

-Added `data-testid` prop for both Dialog and DialogCloseButton components, for testing purposes.
+- Added `data-testid` prop for both Dialog and DialogCloseButton components, for testing purposes.

-### Adjusted fullscreen Dialog animation

-Increased transition distance and duration, so it is more visible to the users that the Dialog actually appears over the page.
+- Adjusted fullscreen Dialog animation - increased transition distance and duration, so it is more visible to the users that the Dialog actually appears over the page.

-### Prevent Dialog scrollbars from showing up during show transition

-Issue with Dialog scrollbars that were causing unexpected shift during show animation was fixed.
+- Prevent Dialog scrollbars from showing up during show transition - issue with Dialog scrollbars that were causing unexpected shift during show animation was fixed.

-### Fixed unimplemented transitionEnd event

-Firing `onEntryTransitionEnd` and `onExitTransitionEnd` callbacks was fixed for environments, that don't support transition events, e.g. the JSDOM and some older browsers.
+- Fixed unimplemented transitionEnd event - firing `onEntryTransitionEnd` and `onExitTransitionEnd` callbacks was fixed for environments, that don't support transition events, e.g. the JSDOM and some older browsers.

-### Fixed removing Dialog no-scroll class

-No-scroll body class is now removed before `onExitTransitionEnd` callback is fired.
+- Fixed removing Dialog no-scroll class - no-scroll body class is now removed before `onExitTransitionEnd` callback is fired.

 ## Box responsive props